officelearn/azure-docs.sv-se/articles/active-directory/develop/scenario-web-app-sign-user-production.md

 ---
-title: Webbapp som loggar in användare (flytta till produktion) – Microsoft Identity Platform
+title: Web app that signs in users (move to production) - Microsoft identity platform
-description: Lär dig hur du skapar en webbapp som loggar in användare (flytta till produktion)
+description: Learn how to build a web app that signs in users (move to production)
 services: active-directory
 documentationcenter: dev-center-name
 author: jmprieur